 Let’s talk about the background and colors here.
 Make sure that your background color composition is in alignment with what your subject is wearing and expressing.

 Many photographers take photos of subjects wearing black on a black background or red on a red background.
 A lot of them wonderfully pull off that shot.
 Such shots have a great composition of lightings, angle, and the technique of capturing details.

 However, this doesn’t work all the time, and of course, not for everyone.
 Trying a slightly lighter shade of the same dark can work wonders – Like black on grey.

 On the contrary, capturing bold colors on plain white or pastel or soft colors can enhance your portraits in a much better way – Like red on pure white or bright orange on peach color.

-Keeping your subject always in the center is also a big portrait photography mistake.
+Keeping your subject always in the center is also among the huge portrait photography mistakes.
 Follow the rule of thirds or golden ratio.
 Try positioning your subject slightly on the side from where the light is falling on it to avoid such portrait photography mistakes.

 You keep the subject too close to the camera to make sure that you create the focus wight on it.
 You try to play safe, but end up ruining your portrait, and that too – without knowing that you ruined it!

-Most photographers when performing portrait photography using a wide-angle lens.
+Most photographers when performing portrait photography use a wide-angle lens.
 This cliche isn’t always right.
 I’d suggest that you try both, with and without the lens, but choose what’s working best.